elementdavv/mupdf-android-viewer/README.md

 external storage on your device, and hands off the selected file to the viewer library.

-## License

-MuPDF is Copyright (c) 2006-2017 Artifex Software, Inc.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 ## Prerequisites

 You need a working Android development environment, consisting of the Android